bbmokhtari/django-translations/docs/guide/context.rst

 Resetting the translations
 ==========================

-To reset the translations of the context's purview in a language use the :meth:`~translations.context.Context.reset` method.
+To reset the translations of the context's purview to original values use the :meth:`~translations.context.Context.reset` method.
 This resets the translations on the :ref:`translatable fields \
 <specify-fields>` of the context's purview.